Corinne Olympios ends 'Bachelor in Paradise' investigation

 (CNN)Corinne Olympios says she wants to move on from the "Bachelor in Paradise" scandal that prompted producers to suspend production of the show earlier this month.

-The former "Bachelor" star released a statement on Thursday stating that she is satisfied with her legal team's investigation of an incident that involving her and fellow "Bachelor in Paradise" contestant DeMario Jackson.
+The former "Bachelor" star released a statement on Thursday stating that she is satisfied with her legal team's investigation of an incident that involved her and fellow "Bachelor in Paradise" contestant DeMario Jackson.

 "My team's investigation into this matter has now been completed to my satisfaction," she said in a statement obtained by CNN.
 "I am also happy about the changes that have been made to the production of 'Bachelor In Paradise.'"